Just a little off the top...

 - In the Fruits Basket manga, Akito administers one to Isuzu/Rin, since said hair bears an unfortunate resemblance to that of Akito's mother.

 - Tsukushi is in the receiving end of this in the second half of Hana Yori Dango.

 - Happens to Jessie in an episode of Pokémon where a Scyther chops it off and she spends the rest of the episode trying to get revenge.
 The end of the episode has a Scyther give her and James involuntary mohawks.
 Arceus help you if you damage Jessie's hair.
-She's been known to attack snakes larger than herself with her bare hands for this offense — and not only win, but make the snake her personal bitch for the next six seasons.
+She's been known to attack snakes larger than herself with her bare hands for this offense — and not only win, but 'capture it in a Pokeball.

 - Akane's accidental haircut courtesy of both Ranma and Ryoga.
 Both Ranma and Ryoga start apologizing profusely, expecting a Megaton Punch or the like, but Akane was remarkably calm about it.
 Turns out she only had long hair to begin with to impress Dr. Tofu.
 Now, if her hair had been cut before she gave up the crush on the older man, heads would've rolled.
 Not that it stopped her from giving both Ranma and Ryoga an Armor-Piercing Slap before she left, though both of them told her to hit them in between the apology round.
 Since Ranma isn't aware of Akane's reasons to keep her hair long, after it gets hacked off he blurts out "B-but it's just hair, why would she be THAT angry?".
 Then one of Akane's school friends harshly rebukes him, saying that "a woman's hair is her life".
 Only then Ranma and Ryoga realize that it was a bigger deal than they thought and start to apologize.
 Akane herself explains her reasons to Ranma a little later.